-The purpose of RSCs is to assist the Bureau in preparing the necessary casework for persons in selected locations eligible for interview by the Department of Homeland Security's (DHS) U.S. Citizenship and Immigration Services (USCIS) in support of the U.S. Refugee Admissions Program (USRAP).
-For those persons approved, the RSC provides assistance in completing the additional requirements for refugee admission under Section 207 of the Immigration and Nationality Act (INA).
+The purpose of RSCs is to assist the Bureau in preparing the necessary casework for persons in selected locations who will be interviewed by the Department of Homeland Security's (DHS) U.S. Citizenship and Immigration Services (USCIS) in support of the U.S. Refugee Admissions Program (USRAP).
+For those persons approved by USCIS, the RSC provides assistance in completing the additional requirements for refugee admission.
 These requirements include, but are not limited to, ensuring the required security checks are requested, completing a medical exam, and attending cultural orientation.
 In addition, the RSC collects and maintains data to facilitate the services provided to refugees by U.S.-based resettlement agencies.

-The Bureau will make one award each for RSC Africa (based in Nairobi, Kenya), RSC Asia (based in Bangkok, Thailand), RSC Eurasia (based in Kyiv, Ukraine), and RSC Latin America (based in San Salvador, El Salvador), for an initial period beginning October 1, 2021, through September 30, 2022, subject to availability of funds.
+The Bureau will make one award each for RSC MENA (based in Amman, Jordan) and RSC TuME (based in Istanbul, Turkey) for an initial period beginning October 1, 2022, through September 30, 2023, subject to availability of funds.
 With this award, the Bureau will provide full financial support to the selected organization, based on the proposal submitted in response to this funding opportunity.
-Each of the four awards will have the possibility of being extended for two additional fiscal years through September 30, 2024.
+Each of the two awards will have the possibility of being extended for two additional fiscal years through September 30, 2025.

-B. Refugee Processing Caseload
+Refugee Processing Caseload

-In order to serve the Administration's goal to admit up to 125,000 refugees in FY 2022, while taking into account the current state of USRAP capacity and ongoing operational constraints related to COVID-19, the Bureau intends to award initial funding and allocations at an operational level of 65,000 refugee arrivals.
-If the Presidential Determination sets a target beyond this initial operational level, the Bureau will work with successful applicants to adjust allocation numbers and proposal documents.
+In order to serve the Administration's goal to admit up to 125,000 refugees in FY 2023, while taking into account the current state of USRAP capacity and ongoing operational constraints related to COVID-19, the Bureau intends to award initial funding and allocations at an operational level of 65,000 refugee arrivals.
+If the Presidential Determination for FY 2023 sets a target beyond this initial operational level, the Bureau will work with successful applicants to adjust allocation numbers and proposal documents.
 Arrival trends will be reviewed mid-year to adjust budgets upwards, as needed.
 Each RSC applicant should prepare proposal documents based on the allocations below.
-For proposal documents that reference years two and three of the program in FY 2023 and FY 2024, organizations should plan based on maximum actual departures for those fiscal years and the resources needed to achieve this level of departures.
+For proposal documents that reference years two and three of the program in FY 2024 and FY 2025, organizations should plan based on maximum actual departures for those fiscal years and the resources needed to achieve this level of departures.